seanpmaxwell/Typescript-Best-Practices/README.md

   - **layer:** is a specific level of an application that data moves through.

 #### Layers overview:
-  - **repository (suffix `Repo`):** service-layer which talks to the persistence-layer
+  - **repository (suffix `Repo`):** data-access layer which talks to the persistence-layer (called by the service-layer)
     - If you have multiple persistence-layers (e.g. a database and a *file storage third party tool*), I like to use plain `repo` when referring to the database and then `"persistence layer" + Repo` for something else: e.g. "UserRepo.ts" (talks to the database) and "UserAssetRepo.ts" (fetches user file data from S3).
   - **service:** business logic (server-side) or API calls (client-side)
-    -  Server-side, the service-layer can call the persistence layers **BUT SHOULD NEVER CALL THEM DIRECTLY**.
-They should do this indirectly through the repo/infrastructure layers.
+    - Server-side, the service-layer can reach the persistence layers **BUT SHOULD NEVER CALL THEM DIRECTLY**.
+It should do this indirectly through the repo/infrastructure layers.
   - **operations (suffix `Ops`):** business-logic (client-side only)
   - **cronjobs:** logic which runs at intervals (server-side only)
   - **controller:** handle incoming requests from the client (server-side)
   - **middleware:** logic typically passed to the framework to format/validate incoming requests

 #### Not established conventions but what I like to do:
-  - Only the services layer (files appended with `Service`) can talk to the persistence layers and contain business logic.
+  - Only the services layer (files appended with `Service`) can call the repo/infrastructure layers (and through them, the persistence layers) and contain business logic.
-  - **auxiliary-services** (`...Service.aux.ts`): Auxiliary services can contain business logic and talk to other persistence layers but **CANNOT** be called by the controller-layers.
+  - **auxiliary-services** (`...Service.aux.ts`): Auxiliary services can contain business logic and call other repo/infrastructure layers but **CANNOT** be called by the controller-layers.
 Only the primary service layer file for a domain can be called by the controller: e.g. `UserService.ts` (called by the controller), `UserAssetService.aux.ts` fetching user avatars which requires calling the repo-layer and binary-storage handler.
 This helps to keep your architecture clean by creating a single entry point for controllers.
   - **static auxiliary-services** (`"Some Service".saux.ts`): These can contain business logic but are not allowed to talk to any persistence-layers. `.saux.ts` files are useful for large features where separating the static business logic out makes sense to keep other service files clean.
 Don't put your business logic in files marked `...Utils.ts` or under `utils/` folders.
 Try to keep utility files/functions for more generic non-application-specific logic.
 Also, for `saux` files you can leave off the `...Service` suffix if the file name can demonstrate clear intent without it.